 8. Application for permission to import can be refused at the discretion of the Minister for Agriculture or an authorised person, if the ordinary criteria are not met.
 There is no right of appeal against the Minister's (or authorised person's) decision.
 However, an appeal may be made on the decision-making process itself under the Administrative Decisions (Judicial Review) Act 1977.

-- 9. (a) Not applicable. - (b) All persons, firms and institutions are eligible to apply for permission to import.
+(b) All persons, firms and institutions are eligible to apply for permission to import.

-10. For permission to import applications must be made in writing to the Minister for Agriculture.
+10. Applications for permission to import woolpacks should be made in writing to the Department of Agriculture.
 The application should include the following information: